Weak gravitational lensing shear measurement with FPFS: analytical mitigation of noise bias and selection bias: Abstract

-The error on one shear component from shape noise is defined as $e_\text{RMS}/\hat{\res}^\gamma_e\,$.
-We measure $e_\text{RMS}$ from a noiseless realization of the galaxy image simulation introduced in Section~\ref{sec:sim}.
-The measured $e_\text{RMS}$ as a function of weighting parameter, $C\,$, is shown as a dotted line in Figure~\ref{fig:errors}.

-The total error on one shear component is defined as the ratio between the RMS of the noisy \FPFS{} ellipticity per component versus the shear response for the galaxy sample of the \FPFS{} ellipticity, namely ${\sqrt{\left\langle (\hat{e}_1^2+\hat{e}_2^2)/2 \right\rangle}}/{\hat{\res}^\gamma_e}\,$.
-We measure the total per-component error from a noisy realization of the image simulation introduced in Section~\ref{sec:sim}.
-The measured total error as a function of weighting parameter is shown as a solid line in Figure~\ref{fig:errors}.
-Here we adopt the following relation between shape measurement error, $\sigma_e\,$, and shape noise $e_\text{RMS}\,$:

-The estimated shape measurement error, $\sigma_e$, using the noisy and the noiseless image simulations (as a function of $C$) is shown as a dashed line in Figure~\ref{fig:errors}.
+This total uncertainty is a combination of noise due to galaxies' intrinsic shapes, $e_\text{RMS}$, and shape measurement error due to realisations of noise in images of galaxies, $\sigma_e$.
+We shall assume these add in quadrature, such that

+The standard error on the mean shear measured from a population of $N$ galaxies is thus $\sigma_\gamma/\sqrt{N}\,$.
+Note, however, that this value depends on which population of galaxies it is averaged over.

+To obtain $e_\text{RMS}$, we measure the intrinsic \FPFS{} ellipticity of each galaxy from a realization of the galaxy image simulation with zero noise and zero input shear (see Section~\ref{sec:sim}).
+We average the two components of ellipticity, then calculate the RMS across our sample of galaxies.
+The intrinsic shape noise, $e_\text{RMS}$, increases with weighting parameter $C$ (dotted line in Figure~\ref{fig:errors}).

+To obtain $\sigma_e^2$, we first measure the total uncertainty using a noisy realization of the galaxy image simulation (see Section~\ref{sec:sim}), again averaging the two components of ellipticity.
+We then subtract $e_\text{RMS}$, following equation~\eqref{eq:twoErrors}.
+The shape measurement error, $\sigma_e$, decreases with weighting parameter $C$ (dashed line in Figure~\ref{fig:errors}).

-The total statistical uncertainty on $\hat{\gamma}_1$ is thus a balance between that from shape noise (an increasing function of $C\,$) and that from measurement error (a decreasing function of $C$).
+The total statistical uncertainty on $\hat{\gamma}_i$ is thus a balance between contributions from shape noise (an increasing function of $C\,$) and from measurement error (a decreasing function of $C$).
 Total uncertainty is minimised for $1000\lesssim C\lesssim2000$, which is therefore optimal if each galaxy in a sample is equally likely to contain shear signal.
 In this paper we set $C=2000$ unless otherwise mentioned, which is close to $2.5\,\sigma_{M_{00}}$.
 The corresponding nonlinear noise bias for this default setup is well below the LSST requirement as shown in Figure~\ref{fig:noiBias}.

-Following equation~\eqref{eq:appCov2}, the shape measurement error can be estimated from noisy galaxy images without knowing the noiseless galaxy profile.
-The intrinsic shape dispersion can be subsequently estimated using equation~\eqref{eq:twoErrors}.
-The estimations from noisy image are denoted as $\hat{\sigma}_e$ and $\hat{e}_\text{RMS}$, and the corresponding errors on the first component of shear are shown in Figure~\ref{fig:errors} as `$\bullet$' and `$+$', respectively.
-As shown, these estimations have good agreements to the truth estimated using the noiseless image simulation.